mohamed7420/MVVM-RxSwift-Example/README.md

-# KickStartTask
+# MVVM+RxSwift
-In this repo, i'm trying to implement kick start company task by using RxSwift and MVVM
+In this repo, I'm trying to implement MVVM+RxSwift
 # Repository Name

 Short description or overview of the repository.